What Are the Symptoms of Low Testosterone (Deficiency)?

 - Do you lack energy?

-- Have you experienced a decrease in strength and/or endurance?
+- Have you experienced a decrease in strength and endurance?

 - Do you feel shorter?
 Have you lost height?
-(Lower bone density can decrease height.)
+(Lower bone density can decrease size.)

 - Have you noticed a decreased enjoyment of life?